 Center for Public Justice

-Notice: These articles are designed to provide accurate and authoritative information in regard to the subject matter covered.
-They have been provided to member schools with the understanding that ACSI is not engaged in rendering legal, accounting, tax or other professional service.
+Notice: This article is designed to provide accurate and authoritative information in regard to the subject matter covered.
+It has been provided to member schools with the understanding that ACSI is not engaged in rendering legal, accounting, tax or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 Laws vary by jurisdiction and the specific application of laws to particular facts requires the advice of an attorney.